visdesignlab/viz-guardrails-study-3-recap/public/stage-3/introduction.md

 Welcome to our study.

-You will be shown a series of 5 data visualizations accompanied by short captions.
+You will be shown a data visualization.
-Your task is to answer a short survey about each visualization, indicating your opinion on how effective they are.
+Your task is to answer a short survey about it.